Renewable Energy

 Andover plans to source renewable energy only from zero-emission sources, such as solar, wind, low impact hydro1, or anaerobic digesters which destroy the potent greenhouse gas, methane2.
 Although traditional biomass such as wood-fired generation is eligible as MA Class I, Andover Community Power will not include it in its additional renewable energy.

-Andover Community Power may choose to source additional renewable energy, above and beyond State requirements, from Green Energy Consumers Alliance, a local non-profit that helps bring new renewable projects to New England through strategic support of development opportunities with short and long-term contracts.
+Andover Community Power has chosen to source additional renewable energy, above and beyond State requirements, from Green Energy Consumers Alliance, a local non-profit that helps bring new renewable projects to New England through strategic support of development opportunities with short and long-term contracts.

 Resources that are part of the Green Energy Consumers Alliance portfolio as of October 2020.